Massachusetts Route 37

 Route 37 is a 9.54 mi north–south state highway in eastern Massachusetts.
 Its southern terminus is at Route 28 in Brockton and its northern terminus is at Interstate 93 (I-93) and U.S. Route 1 (US 1) in Braintree.

 Route description

 Route 37 begins in the north end of the city of Brockton at Route 28.
-After crossing the Middleboro-Lakeville Line and passing the Montello Station, it enters the town of Holbrook.
+After crossing the Middleborough Main Line and passing Montello station, it enters the town of Holbrook.
 It winds through the center of that town, where it intersects Route 139.
 It then enters Braintree, passing through the Highlands and crossing the rail line again, before bearing left off of Hancock Street onto Washington Street.
 As Franklin Street, it passes Sunset Lake, west of the town center, before going through the Five Corners neighborhood.
 It then passes the Quincy Reservoir and South Shore Plaza before ending at I-93/US 1's Exit 6, just west of the Braintree Split.